AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module14/offer-decisioning.md

 **Activity** | A combination of a set of offers, placement and profile the marketer wants the decision engine to provide the best offer for.
 **Experience Cloud Library** | A universal and centralized experience for storing, finding, and selecting assets across Adobe Experience Cloud Solutions and Adobe Experience Platform.
 It is indeed, arguably, the (first visible) incarnation of the content part of Adobe Experience Platform. **Note**: this is a different repository than what is (was previously) known as the Assets Core Service.

-## Your Environment Variables
+>[!IMPORTANT]
+>
+>Your Adobe Experience Platform instance
+>

-This documentation has been created to be reused across multiple Adobe Experience Platform instances for enablement purposes.
+>This documentation has been created to facilitate hands-on, technical enablement around Adobe Experience Platform.
+In order to execute these tutorials in a hands-on way, you will need access to an Adobe Experience Platform instance.
+>
-In order to complete some of the modules, you'll need to change some variables and replace them by your specific ``Environment Variables``.
+>In order to complete some of the modules, you'll need to change some variables and replace them by your specific **Environment Variables**.

-You can view these variables [here](../../environment.md).
+>
+>Please contact your Adobe contact who will provide you with the required **Environment Variables** of your specific Adobe Experience Platform instance.
+>
+>If you don't have access to your own Adobe Experience Platform instance, don't let it stop you!
+You'll still learn a lot by reading through these very detailed tutorials.

 ## Content

 ### Content for this module is currently being developed

+>[!NOTE]
+>
+>Thank you for investing your time in learning all there is to know about Adobe Experience Platform.
+If you have questions, want to share general feedback of have suggestions on future content, please contact Wouter Van Geluwe directly, by sending an email to **vangeluw@adobe.com**.

 [Go Back to All Modules](../../README.md)